 With the necessary data from a GNSS base station, RTK positioning can also be calculated ‘offline’ in the processing step using GeoTagZ as described below.
 Offline reprocessing using GeoTagZ removes the need for a real-time data connection between the UAV and base station which simplifies the hardware setup on the UAV and reduces the payload.

 Offline RTK using GeoTagZ

-The AsteRx-m UAS receiver recorded the times the photographs were taken by time-stamping a pulse signal from the camera shutter.
+The AsteRx-m receiver recorded the times the photographs were taken by time-stamping a pulse signal from the camera shutter.
 It also recorded dual-frequency GNSS measurements during the flight.

 The GeoTagZ software uses the GNSS data recorded by the receiver and, combining it with the base station reference file, is able to calculate centimetre-level RTK positions for georeferencing the photographs.
 The EXIF data of the photographs is then replaced with the more accurate RTK georeferences ready for image processing.

 In this example, GeoTagZ was able to match images with shutter events despite the receiver file covering a longer time period and so having more events than images.